-What other options does one have?
-Natural approaches that focus on providing the body with what it needs to heal itself may be a better option.
-The ultimate goal is not only to relieve symptoms, but to halt joint degeneration progression, and in some cases, improve joint health.
-Here’s a review of some of the most researched joint health boosting ingredients.
+Another option is to provide the body with what it needs to heal itself.
+Natural approaches may slow or halt the progression of joint degeneration, and in some cases, improve joint health.
+For those looking to do more than just relieve symptoms, I have provided a review of some of the most researched joint health boosting ingredients.

-Glucosamine is one of the most effective of all joint health ingredients.
-It’s a constituent of glycosaminoglycans, which are found in cartilage and synovial fluid (the yolk-like fluid that reduces friction between joint cartilage).
+Glucosamine is one of the most studied and well-known joint health ingredients.
+It’s a constituent of glycosaminoglycans, which are found in cartilage and synovial fluid (the yolklike fluid that reduces friction between joint cartilage).
 Glucosamine has been shown to delay the long-term progression of knee degeneration.

 Measuring joint space width—the space between bones where cartilage cushions the joints—helps researchers determine the effectiveness of various treatments.
 In one study, joint space width increased 0.04 mm for those taking 1,500 mg of glucosamine daily for three years, and decreased 0.19 mm for the placebo group.
-Also, symptoms of joint discomfort and limitation of function significantly improved throughout the study in the glucosamine group compared to placebo.
-The magnitude of improvement was 15% on the WOMAC (Western Ontario McMaster Universities Osteoarthritis Index) for pain, stiffness and physical function.
+In the same study, symptoms of joint discomfort and limitation of function significantly improved in the glucosamine group compared to placebo.
+The magnitude of improvement was 15% on the WOMAC (an index for joint health) for joint comfort, stiffness and physical function.
+My Tips:

-A typical daily dose is 1,500 mg of either the sulfate or HCl form.
+A typical daily dose is 1,500 mg of either the sulfate or HCl form of glucosamine.
 It’s relatively inexpensive and should be one of your core supplements.

-In a different double-blind, placebo-controlled 12-week study on mild-to-moderate joint problems of the knee, subjects took 3,000 mg of MSM twice daily.
+In a different double-blind, placebo-controlled 12-week study on mild-to-moderate joint issues of the knee, subjects took 3,000 mg of MSM twice daily.
 Compared to placebo, those taking MSM experienced statistically significant reductions in joint discomfort, and they improved their ability to perform daily activities based on WOMAC scores.
+My Tips:

 Take about 1,000-3,000 mg a day for joint health.
 Begin at a lower dose, as it can cause gas until your body gets used to it.
 MSM is also good for acne, skin, hair and nails even at doses lower than 1,000 mg.
 Sulfur is found in foods like eggs and cruciferous vegetables like broccoli.